knative/docs/serving/samples/helloworld-shell/README.md

    kubectl apply --filename service.yaml
    ```

-1. Now that your service is created, Knative will perform the following steps:
+1. Now that your service is created, Knative performs the following steps:

     - Create a new immutable revision for this version of the app.
     - Network programming to create a route, ingress, service, and load balance for your app.